Datastar

 })

-updateGlobal := func(store *gabs.Container) {
+updateGlobal := func(signals *gabs.Container) {

-store.Set(globalCounter.Add(1), "global")
+signals.Set(globalCounter.Add(1), "global")

 }